wolpert/crypto/README.md

 CodeHead's Crypto Library

 This library is the bases for encrypting other components that I'm using elsewhere.
-The goal is to make this as open as possible so if I do anything stupid, other people can comment.
+The goal is to make this as open as possible so if I do anything wrong, other people can comment.

 ## TL; DR ##

 Password hashed with SCrypt.
-Encryption via AES-256, CTR Mode, PKCS7 Padding.
+Encryption via AES-256, GCM Mode, No Padding.
 Hashed passwords null out with inactivity.

 ## Supporting Strong Encryption ##